oznogon/gattaibushido-public/rules/03_basic_play.md

 > For example, if your opponent played a Two (2), and your Strike is 2, then you can safely play a Three (3) or Four (4) without additional consequence.

 You *can* play higher than this Range, but doing so risks Harmony loss.
-When you do so, the play is called **Dissonant** and the resulting difference between the ranks, lowered by your Strike range, is called **Dissonance**.

-> Carrying forward the above example, if you instead played a King (13) against your opponent's Two (2), that's a difference of 11!
-Your Strike of 2 mitigates that somewhat, resulting in a Dissonance value of 9.

-If a Strike is Dissonant, Coach immediately Flips up a card.
-If its value is equal to or less than the Dissonance, you've triggered an immediate +Schism.
-If not, the play is safe, the flip is discarded, and the action moves onward.
-Aces are considered to have a value of One (1) for this flip.

-> Concluding the above example, with a calculated Dissonance of 9, if Coach's subsequent flip has a rank of Nine (9) or lower, you've triggered +Schism.
-If that Schism is not prevented (such as by spending a Buffer token), then your Team's Harmony is immediately lowered one step!
+When you do so, you "strike wide" and your narrative action is "emotionally flawed" in some fashion, as your Pilot pushes herself too far out of sync with her team.
+As a result, you trigger an immediate +Schism event.
+Otherwise, the play is "safe" and the action moves onward.

+> Concluding the above example, if you were to play a Five (5) or higher, you would trigger +Schism.
+Watch out, as this can lower your team Harmony!

 Note that some Techs and Gear can increase your Strike temporarily, including the basic Charge Techs that all Pilots can use.
 I encourage you to apply them wisely.

 **Robo Rumbles:** Pilots take note: Your strike Ranges in Rumble stages of a Throwdown are based entirely upon your Team Harmony.
-Not only that, but Dissonant Strikes during Rumbles directly damage your Robos!
+Additionally, when you strike wide during Rumbles, you directly damage your Robos!
 See "Rumble!" below for more information (p.
 XX).

 **Coach:** Your Strikes are *hard* limits.
 Unless specified otherwise (by a Threat power, for example), you cannot play outside of your calculated Strike.
 This is intentional: as Coach, you have more overall available power to wield, mitigated by hard limits via a tight mechanical leash.